The Story Begins Here with Chapter – 1.

 “That’s why they gave him the extra stripes,” Corporal Shoji said.

 “Let’s quit the chatter, boys,” Captain Obey ordered gently.
 “Squad up and let’s form two firing lines.
-Knights and platoons 1 and 2 to the front.
-Lieutenant Flynn, you’ve got Platoons 3, 4 and the padres.”
+Knights and Companies A and B to the front.
+Lieutenant Flynn, you’ve got the rest.”

 “Send up the frisbees,” Captain Obey continued.

-“Let’s move out,” Captain Obey ordered, hooking his arm over his head in a ‘follow me’ gesture.
+“Force Hammerstrike, let’s move out,” Captain Obey ordered, hooking his arm over his head in a follow me gesture.

 Many of us paused at the sight and sounds of the distant battle.

 Captain Obey prodded us forward, “Let’s keep it moving.
+Iron Arm is already on the move.
+We don’t want them beating us these viper’s den, do we?
 And be careful not to crest these dunes, lest you come into line of sight of enemy weapons.”

 We snaked our way silently through the hills for fifteen minutes before Captain Obey announced suddenly, “Drones incoming.
 Find yourselves cover!”